How to Celebrate Chinese New Year in Atlanta

 Unbelibubble Ekiben

-Enjoy traditional Asian dishes like chicken poppers and tteokbokki, spicy rice cakes.
+Enjoy traditional Asian dishes like chicken poppers and tteokbokki, spicy rice cakes at Unbelibubble Ekiben, with several locations in Atlanta.
 There are arcade games year-round, but in honor of Lunar New Year, the prizes include red envelopes.
-In Chinese culture, the red envelopes symbolize good luck and wards off evil spirits.
+In Chinese culture, the red envelopes symbolize good luck and ward off evil spirits.

 Northern China Eatery

-Lunar New Year decorations fill the restaurant.
-Try the Xiaolongbao, which are steamed soup dumplings, or pan fried pot stickers.
+Lunar New Year decorations fill Northern China Eatery.
+Try the xiaolongbao, which are steamed soup dumplings, or pan fried pot stickers.
 Dumplings are a classic Chinese New Year dish that represent the blessing of fortune and good luck.
 When making dumplings, the filling is sealed inside the dough symbolizing the blocking of bad luck.

 Han II Kwan